PdxCodeGuild/Full-Stack-Day-Class/notes/git-branching-merging.md

 Now you need to finish making the merge commit.
 Run `git add FILE` to mark that you've resolved the conflict.

-Once `git status` shows only "changes to be committed" / all green, run `git commit -m"Merge BRANCH"`.
+Once `git status` shows only "changes to be committed" / all green, run `git commit`.

 Then remember to delete your finalized branch.